How WEP Began

 WEP’s Leadership Academy

-At the Leadership Academy, within a community of peers and an inclusive, exploratory learning environment, young women from marginalized backgrounds discover their inner spark, nurture their leadership potential, while gaining knowledge, skills, and a broad understanding of their opportunities.
+At the Leadership Academy, within a community of peers and an inclusive, exploratory learning environment, young women from marginalized backgrounds discover their inner spark, and nurture their leadership potential while gaining knowledge, skills, and a broad understanding of their opportunities.
 The Academy program is provided at the Center, a safe space to socialize, study, and grow among friends.
 Students who are at a distance from the Center, attend Satellite programs.
+Provided in partnership with grassroots NGOs, WEP’s Leadership Academy is run by women from the community who, using area resources, adapt the program to meet students’ interests and needs.

 Women’s Collaboration Lab